sawickib/emf/README.md

-# emf
+# emfe
-Electromagnetic Field, student exercises
+Electromagnetic Fields Exercises

+Set of exercises for "Electromagnetic Fields Theory" course for undergraduate students.